In this guide

 In fintech and professional services, Adyen, Rabobank, and a range of software companies have Utrecht offices.
 Utrecht Science Park (De Uithof) is a large campus integrating the university, UMC, and a range of research institutes and spin-off companies.

-Coworking spaces include Seats2Meet (the original location, at Utrecht Centraal), Knotel, and 013 (tech-focused).
+Coworking spaces include Seats2Meet (the original location, at Utrecht Centraal) and The Basis (tech-focused, near the Science Park).
 Day passes from €20; monthly memberships from €200.

 For salary benchmarking use the Salary Checker.
+Use the 30% Ruling Calculator to see how much tax you could save.
+If you have a foreign degree, check recognition requirements with the Diploma Evaluator.
 See the Working in the Netherlands guide for more detail.

 Getting Registered